JBeggs/open-market-charity/README.md

-## About Laravel Opem Market Charity
+## About Laravel Open Market Charity

 (Models are nameed wrong, started working on Product Cart: But charity was a better suite)

+### Word of advice on updating user, password is username on Guest accounts

 Commands needed to get the applications to run